1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](weather wand.jpg)

 This project is related to mine because it uses temperature readings, but in a really interesting and creative way.
 In its description, the creator mentions the project being: "[A way] to make the invisible visible."
 The project involves a Neopixel LED attached to a stick, which the creator used to draw patterns in the air.
 However, a temperature sensor attached also to the stick detected the temperature, and this was turned into a value that created the colour of the stick.
 The creator then drew patterns in the air with it.
 I like the use of the Neopixels, and it's making me consider what I can do with light and temperature.
+This project also demonstrates the effects of a higher temperature by placing the project near an oven.
+I might do the same.
 ### Related project 6 ###
 Traffic Lights